wujiang/tic-tac-toe/README.md

 # Tic-tac-toe in Terminal

 [Tic-tac-toe](http://en.wikipedia.org/wiki/Tic-tac-toe) is a 2-player
-zero-sum game played on a 3 x 3 grid.
+zero-sum game on a 3 x 3 grid.
 This program provides an experience of playing the game within a terminal.

 ## Usage